Our Mission

 Who We Are: Our Story

 Beginning in 2018, we expanded the Dance for Freedom Foundation to be its own 501(c)(3) public charity in order to reach more people and have more opportunities.
-However, we are still committed to sending all of our proceeds to our Abolition Partners and we strive to keep our overhead as low as possible.
-This expansion has enabled us this year, 2020, to host a second Dance for Freedom event in Midwest City.
-We are very grateful for all the volunteers, corporate sponsors, and business and church partnerships that make this possible.
+However, we are still committed to sending all of our proceeds to our Abolition Partners – those already established anti-human trafficking organizations that provide prevention, rescue, and recovery for those at risk or trapped in slavery.
+Every year an amazing group of volunteers teaches, plans, organizes, and runs our events – making it possible for us to have very little overhead cost.
+We are extraordinarily grateful for all the volunteers, corporate sponsors, and business and church partnerships that make this possible.

-I am so excited for the next chapter!
-I hope that you will join us in the fight to change the world!
+We are so excited for the next chapter and hope that you will join us in the fight to change the world!

 What We Do: Our Approach